TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-migrationupgrade-rca.md

 ### Benefits of upgrading to version 4.0

-The following are the new features included in version 4.0:
+Version 4.0 includes the following new features:
-- Support for multi-document transactions within unsharded collections.
+- Support for multi-document transactions within unsharded collections
 - New aggregation operators
 - Enhanced scan performance
 - Faster, more efficient storage

 ### Benefits of upgrading to version 3.6

-The following are the new features included in version 3.6:
+Version 3.6 includes the following new features:
 - Enhanced performance and stability
 - Support for new database commands
 - Support for aggregation pipeline by default and new aggregation stages